hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 ````

-You should also read the [**HED schema developers guide**](https://www.hed-resources.org/en/latest/HedSchemaDevelopersGuide.html) to get an overview of the development process.
+You should also read the [**HED schema developer's guide**](https://www.hed-resources.org/en/latest/HedSchemaDevelopersGuide.html) to get an overview of the development process.

 **Note**: You must have a GitHub account in order to work on the development of a
 new schema as all development processes for HED use the GitHub Pull Request mechanism for